danielsGitStuff/mel/README.md

 </sub>

 ## Privacy & Security
-Though Mel only communicates via Wifi or ethernet it still does not trust your network and therefore encrypts pretty much everything.
-Because you still may have Alexa around who always listens carefully or use public wifi.
+Though Mel only communicates via Wifi or ethernet it still does not trust your network and therefore encrypts pretty much everything, because you still may have Alexa around who always listens carefully or use a public wifi.
 But because writing your own crypto often goes horribly wrong Mel makes use of Javas SSL implementation.
 That still requires creating public and private keys where also tons of thing may go wrong, right?
 For this very reason [Bouncy Castle](https://www.bouncycastle.org/java.html) is employed.
-BC is quite old and made by prople who know their stuff.
+BC is quite old and made by people who know their stuff.
 So no own crypto is used in this program.

 ## License
 Until I have chosen a proper license (BSD/GNU/Apache...) neither republishing/altering the code nor the binaries is permitted.
 There are parts of this program which are made by others.
-These may alter or republish these files according to their respective licsenses.
+You may alter or republish these files according to their respective licsenses.
 You can find all licenses under auth/src/main/resources/de/mein/auth/licenses.html.

 ## Current issues
-- does not work on Windows (will be addressed)
 - does not work on MacOS (won't be addressed: too expensive, no FileWatcher)
-- Downloads may abort.
-Restarting fixes this (will be addressed)
 - File transfer over Wifi may be slow
 - Notifications are ugly on PC